 Pet foods derive calories, or energy, from protein, fats and carbohydrates.
 In addition to energy, pet foods must contain essential nutrients and ingredients that confer palatability – if your kitty turns up his nose, it won’t matter if the food is nutritious.

 Further, commercial pet foods must stay fresh and contain ingredients that allow proper consistency.
-For example, dry food must form uniform crunchy bites that don’t break apart into crumbs when the bags are transported or stored.
+For example, we expect the best dry cat food to be uniform crunchy bites that don’t break apart into crumbs when the bags are transported or stored.

 Tapioca starch serves as a binder to hold together multiple ingredients and create the proper texture.
 Its bland flavor and low cost make it an acceptable carbohydrate source that won’t taint the flavor.
 Cat food manufacturers use tapioca starch as both a replacement carbohydrate and ingredient binder for those pet owners seeking a grain-free alternative.
 More on this in a bit.